TsienJin/SC1015-Project/README.md

 ![Correlation Heatmap (Secondary Dataset](https://i.imgur.com/kwyTSSa.png)

-- From the above heatmap, we can see that the correlation between each variables in the predicting variables have very high correlation, which means each factor is important in predicting another factor
-- However, all the predicting variables have about the same correlation in relation to the variable to predict, from 0.92 to 0.94
-- Therefore, there is no one factor that affects "Stress" the most, and all the other variables have about the same importance in predicting "Stress"
+From the above heatmap, we can see that the correlation between each variables in the predicting variables are stronlgy correlated, which means each factor is important in predicting other factors.
+However, all the predicting variables have about the same correlation in relation to the variable to predict, from an absolute value of 0.92 to 0.94.
+Therefore, there is no one factor that affects "Stress" the most, and all the other variables have about the same importance in predicting "Stress"

 - We then did linear regression on the "Sleep Analysis" dataset, to use `Sleeping Hours (sr.1), Body Temperature (t), Blood Oxygen (bo), Heart Rate (hr)` to predict `Stress Level (sl)`.
 This is because the four predicting factors are easily obtainable via the gadgets commonly available.